prose-im/prose-pod-server/README.md

 👉 _The configurations can be sourced from the [prose-pod-system](https://github.com/prose-im/prose-pod-system) repository._

-If SSL certificates need to be generated, this can be done with the following commands eg. for a 10 years certificate:
+**If SSL certificates need to be generated, this can be done with the following commands eg.:**

 ```bash
 openssl req \